A boarding school science-fiction fever dream.

 Audiobook

-Learn about the rich lore and history of Galileo Academy and Othello Island.
-Open to your requests!
+Dive into the rich history of Galileo Academy and Othello Island.

 Lore & History